-Heading on holiday but unsure of the top things to do in Iceland?
+Heading on holiday but unsure what are the best things to do in Iceland?
 You might think three days is not enough time to see much of the country but we managed to pack in a lot of sight seeing.
-Check out our guide complete with a map of Iceland so you can plan your trip accordingly.
+Check out our guide which includes the best Iceland attractions, best time to go to Iceland, an Iceland map and so much more!

 After picking up our hire car from Green Motion at the airport, we knew we’d be able to see and do whatever we liked rather than spend a lot of money doing a tour and being told when to get on and off the bus.